Payroll: Information for Managers

 This list is currently under development and is not a complete representation of all payment/taxable benefit types.
 This list only includes payment types that are not considered regular employment earnings.

-The Net Pay/Benefit Cost Estimator (.xlsx) is a tool that departments can use to estimate the employer cost for University of Waterloo supplemental benefits and statutory taxes for budgeting purposes.
-Employees, who are considering a change to their working hours, gross salary, or benefit coverage, can also use the tool to estimate what their benefit deductions and net pay will be.
+The Net Pay/Benefit cost estimator is a tool that departments can use to estimate the employer cost for the University of Waterloo supplemental benefits and statutory taxes for budgeting purposes.